-(4) Includes \$2,600,000 funding carried forward and \$2,500,000 of additional state Alternative Water Supply Funding.
+Includes \$5,100,000 funding carried forward and \$5,000,000 of additional state and federal alternative water supply funding.

-(5) Includes \$135,615 in Water Protection and Sustainability Program Trust Fund budget carried forward, as well as \$150,000 in District funds.
+Includes \$135,615 in Water Protection and Sustainability Program Trust Fund budget carried forward.

 3 DISTRICTWIDE AND SUPPORTING INITIATIVES

 Implementation of water resource, water supply development, and water quality projects in Region II are complemented by broader regional and Districtwide programs and initiatives.
 Programs such as these, including in areas where RWSP development is not required, reflect proactive efforts that are protective of resources and advance resource sustainability Districtwide.